 Organisation of Musicians and Artists of Sikkim (OMAS), started in 2013 deserves appreciation for highlighting issues faced by artistes here.
-They have also organised rallies and programs demanding their rightful space in the Sikkimese society.
+They have organised rallies and programs demanding their rightful space in the Sikkimese society.
 However, the movement has started showing signs of stagnation with internal issues creating a vacuum in the organisation.

-Nevertheless, creative pursuits by youth have resulted in some extraordinary talent blazing through the consciousness of the people.
+Nevertheless, creative pursuits by the youth have resulted in some extraordinary talent blazing through the consciousness of the people.

-Tribal Rain is one such band from the state which has a following not just in Sikkim but across the Nepali speaking regions.
-But due to the tragic death of its lead vocalist, Rahul Rai, it’s seems like the band has taken a backseat and not much information is available on the current scenario of the band.
+Tribal Rain is one such band from the state which has a following not just in Sikkim but across all the Nepali speaking regions.
+But due to the tragic death of its lead vocalist, Rahul Rai, it seems like the band has taken a backseat and not much information is available on the current scenario of the band.